Developer-Tarpley/Developer-Tarpley/README.md

 - 👋 Hi, I’m @Developer-Tarpley
 - 👀 I’m interested in ...
 Front-End & Back-end development
-- 🌱 I’m currently learning ...
-SQL
+- 🌱 I’m currently learning ... how to understand user-stories and bring them to life
 - 💞️ I’m looking to collaborate on ...
-Website & Mobile App development
+Website end-to-end development life cycles
 - 📫 How to reach me ... developertarpley@gmail.com

 <!---